 People become gamblers to avoid a loss.
-And, financial terms are not the only losses.
+And financial terms are not the only losses.
 People take risks to avoid all types of losses (status, reputation, relationships, etc.).
-Loss aversion helps explains why people avoid reporting facts that could make them look bad.
+Loss aversion helps explain why people avoid reporting facts that could make them look bad.
 The bet pays off if they are not discovered.
-If you boil it down, once again it is thinking emotionally rather than rationally.
+If you boil it down, once again, it is thinking emotionally rather than rationally.

 Kahneman and Tversky’s work explains a lot about ITAD.
-For example, why lost assets are not reported by employees or by ITAD vendors.
+For example, why are lost assets not reported by employees or ITAD vendors?
 Or, why do people continue to perform procedures they know to be flawed rather than changing their approach?

 Lewis credits Kahneman and Tversky for ‘undoing’ assumptions about human decision-making.
 Their contributions have had positive contributions to many fields.
 Borrowing from Lewis, I credit ITAD with ‘undoing’ assumptions about ITAM.
 Unfortunately, this contribution is not positive.

-ITAM (IT Asset Management) is the set of business practices that support lifecycle management and decision-making for the IT environment.
+ITAM (IT Asset Management) is the business practice set that supports lifecycle management and decision-making for the IT environment.
 In other words, ITAM is about keeping track of and managing all the IT assets in the company.

 ITAM is an under-appreciated yet incredibly important job.
 Rarely are IT asset managers praised for good work.
 Often, executives blame IT asset managers when assets go missing.

 Most organizations fail to provide ITAM with adequate resources or executive-level support.
 There is an assumption, however, that ITAM can account for every asset in an organization.
 Learning 95% inventory accuracy is considered “good” may shatter this assumption.

 Inventory accuracy is a complex and changing metric.
 IT environments are in a constant state of flux.
 A common approach for dealing with a missing asset is to consider the asset “retired” in their system of record.
-Otherwise, as one consultant carelessly expressed, the IT asset manager “will spend a significant amount of time chasing” missing assets that nobody cares about.
+Otherwise, as one consultant carelessly expressed, the IT asset manager “will spend a significant amount of time chasing” missing assets nobody cares about.